 We have all seen rapid change, both good and bad, happen in the wake of COVID-19.
 The change required to enable a future where shared prosperity is the norm won’t happen if we don’t make it relevant for everyone.
 The solutions needed require long-term, big picture thinking that, frankly, we humans are not very good at.

 At Mightybytes, we’re blending the people-focused precision of Design Thinking and other human-centered design practices with broader views required by sustainability and Systems Thinking.
-Stakeholder mapping, life cycle assessments, and ecosystem mapping exercises, coupled with customer journey mapping, user research methods, or other collaborative design exercises can help organizations across sectors focus on what matters most to key stakeholders while also considering their entire ecosystem when designing products, services, or programs.
+For years, we have focused on Sustainable Web Design for digital products and services.
+However, systems design requires that we think bigger.
+Stakeholder mapping, life cycle assessments, and ecosystem mapping exercises, coupled with customer journey mapping, user research methods, or other collaborative design exercises can help organizations across sectors focus on what matters most to key stakeholders while also considering the potential implications to entire ecosystems.

-If they exist at all, these disciplines are typically siloed away in different departments within most organizations, often operating exclusively from one another, but they don’t have to.
+If they exist at all, these disciplines are typically siloed away in different departments within most organizations.
+They often operate exclusively from one another, but they don’t have to.
 This is fertile ground for discovery and exploration that can make a real difference.